vippsas/vipps-ecom-api/vipps-ecom-api.md

 1. Regular eCommerce payments
 2. Express checkout payments

+Examples from a demo website:

 ![Regular and express checkout](images/figma-regular-express-checkout.png)

 ## Regular eCommerce payments

+When you initiate a payment it will only be _reserved_ until you capture it.
+Vipps supports both _reserve capture_ and _direct capture_ payment flows.

+**Reserve capture** is the default.
 When you initiate a payment it will be reserved until you capture it.
-Vipps supports both _reserve capture_ and _direct capture_.

-_Reserve capture_ is the default.
-When you initiate a payment it will be reserved until you capture it.

-According to Norwegian regulations you should _not_ capture a payment until the product or service is provided to the customer.
+According to Norwegian regulations you can _not_ capture a payment until the product or service is provided to the customer.
+For more information, please see the Consumer Authority's
-For more information, please see the Consumer Authority's [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).
+[Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).

-_Direct capture_ causes all payment reservations to be instantly be captured.
+**Direct capture** causes all payment reservations to be instantly be captured.
 This is intended for situations where the product or service is immediately provided to the customer, e.g. digital services.

-Merchants do not choose between _reserve capture_ and _direct capture_ themselves,
+Merchants can not choose between _reserve capture_ and _direct capture_
-the type of capture is configured by Vipps after the additional compliance checks have been completed.
+themselves, the type of capture is configured by Vipps after the additional compliance checks, required by the authorities, have been completed.
 See the
 [FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md#what-is-the-difference-between-reserve-capture-and-direct-capture).

 ## Express checkout payments

-Express checkout is an solution for letting the user automatically share their vipps profile address information with merchant and choose a shipping option.
+Express checkout is an solution for letting the user automatically share their Vipps profile address information with merchant and choose a shipping option.

-To perform an express checkout, the merchant needs to send `"paymentType": "eComm Express Payment"` as part of initiate payment, and support the
-`shippingDetails` and `consent` endpoints.
+To perform an express checkout, the merchant needs to send `"paymentType": "eComm Express Payment"` as part of initiate payment, and support the `shippingDetails` and `consent` endpoints.

-These are payments related to Vipps Hurtigkasse, where Vipps reduces the typical purchase process for the customer to a few simple steps:
+These are payments related to Vipps Hurtigkasse (express checkout), where Vipps simplifies the purchase process for the customer to a few simple steps:

-1. The user clicks on the "Vipps Hurtigkasse" button.
+1. The user clicks the "Vipps Hurtigkasse" button.
-2. The user consents to sharing address information.
+2. The user consents to sharing address information in Vipps.
-3. The user confirms the amount, delivery address and delivery method in the Vipps app.
+3. The user confirms the amount, delivery address and delivery method in Vipps.

 The shipping methods presented to the user is provided by the merchant through the `shippingDetails` endpoint.

 Vipps complies with GDPR, and requires the user's consent before any information is shared with the merchant.
 The merchant must provide a URL (`consentRemovalPrefix`) that Vipps can call to delete the data.
-The Vipps app allows the user to later remove this consent (Via the profile-security-"access to your information"-"companies that remember you" screen).
+The Vipps app allows the user to later remove this consent (via the Profile -> Security -> "Access to your information" -> "Companies that remember you" screens).

 ## Initiate payment flow: Phone and browser